sammyrhymes/wordly/README.md

 ## License

-Worldly is released under the [MIT License](https://example.com/license).
+Worldly is released under no license as of now.

 ## Contact